nora-codes/CS50-PSET10/README.md

 ### Personal Comments

 I have been encrypting my passwords using this method for years and during this time, I have been explaining the idea to anyone that would listen.
 I thought it would be a useful tool to create for my final project and help others in using my password method.

 I started very small and wrote a program that worked on the command line.
 I then scaled it to work as a web page, spent some time on the UX/UI and added a database to allow for multiple encryption methods.

 I then used [Heroku](https://www.heroku.com) to get it online for others to access.
 I chose this platform after some research as it promised to get the app up and running very quicky.
-In hindsight, I regret this decision because for the time it took me to learn how to get the app working on Heroku, I could have invested that time learning how to deploy the app online myself.
+In hindsight though, I regret this decision because in the time it
+***actually*** took me to learn how to get the app working on Heroku, I could have invested that time learning how to deploy the app online myself.

 Since it has been running online, I have expanded the database to allow multiple users to access the website simultaneously.
-This meant that I could send the it to friends for feedback.
+This meant that I could send it to friends for feedback.
 They were able to point out improvements in the UI/UX and find bugs that I was unaware of.

 After implementing all of the feedback and refining the app further, I decided to finish working on the project.
-I have come so far since the beginning of this project and learned so much more than I thought I would, in order to get it to work the way that it does.
+I have come so far since the beginning of this project and learned so much more than I thought I woul - in order to get it to work the way that it does.

 All this growth however, means that if I were to start the project again, I would definitely write the code in a completely different, much more efficient way.
 But that's ok.
 For now, the app is working and available for people to access and maybe I can come back to it in the future and make it much, much better!

 ### References